yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ### Stage 1: Prepare your infrastructure

 - Have your network administrator set up firewalls to open the ports required for YBA and the nodes to communicate.
-Refer to [Prepare your network](../../../install-yugabyte-platform/prepare-on-prem-nodes/).
+Refer to [Prepare ports](../../../install-yugabyte-platform/prepare-on-prem-nodes/).
 - Have your system administrator create VMs that will be used as nodes in universes.
 This is typically done using your hypervisor or cloud provider.
 Do the following:
   - Locate the VMs in the regions and availability zones where you will be deploying universes.
   - Install a YugabyteDB-supported Linux OS on the VMs.